tobixen/thrash-protect/INSTALL.md

 This will only work on linux, it depends on reading stats from the /proc directory.

-python 2.5 or newer is required.
+The script is made for python 3, but will probably work on 2.5 and newer.
 There exists a branch for python 2.4, but it's not maintained.
 No other dependencies.

-The box or VM running thrash-protect needs to be set up with swap, or trash-protect won't do anything useful.
-A reasonably large swap partition is recommended, possibly twice as much swap as physical memory, though YMMV.
+The box or VM running thrash-protect needs to be set up with swap, or trash-protect won't do anything useful (even if thrash-like situations can happen without swap installed).
+A reasonably large swap partition is recommended, possibly twice as much swap as physical memory, though YMMV, and even a very small swap partition is enough for thrash-protect to do useful work..

 My original idea was to make a rapid prototype in python, and then port it over to C for a smaller memory- and CPU footprint; while